aoraki-labs/proof-aggregation/README.md

 ## Proof Aggregator Demo

 This repo demonstrates a basic proof aggregator use case: put multiple proofs into one to reduce onchain verification fee.
+The idea is from [vitalik's article](https://vitalik.ca/general/2022/09/17/layer_3.html).
 It comes with an aggregator and two zkevm rollups.
 Below is a step by step tutorial.

 ### Preparation